Multi-Modal Automatic Prosody Annotation with Contrastive Pretraining of SSWP: Results

 \subsection{Ablation Studies}

-We conduct extensive ablation studies to prove the efficacy of each module in our proposed work, as shown in Table \ref{tab:ablation}.
-The best system \textbf{Proposed Work}, as shown on the first row, outperforms all ablated systems on most objective evaluation metrics, proving the necessity of each design in our proposed work. \textbf{w/o Contrastive Pretrain} system does not use the pretrained text-speech model from the first stage to initialize classification model weights in the second stage, but the text encoder is still initialized by BERT's masked language model pretraining. \textbf{w/o Any Pretrain} system does not use any pretrained model to initialize classification model weights. \textbf{w/o SSWP} system uses words instead of SSWP as text-speech pairs both in the first stage and second stage. \textbf{w/o bi-LSTM} system removes the bi-LSTM network from the best system and relies on one linear projection layer to classify prosodic boundaries.
+We conduct extensive ablation studies to show the efficacy of each module in our proposed work, as shown in Table \ref{tab:ablation}.
+The best system \texttt{Proposed Work}, as shown on the first row, outperforms all ablated systems on most objective evaluation metrics, proving the necessity of each aspect of our proposed approach. \texttt{w/o Contrastive Pretrain} system does not use the pretrained text-speech model from the first stage to initialize classification model weights in the second stage, but the text encoder is still initialized by weights from the pretrained BERT. \texttt{w/o Any Pretrain} system does not use any pretrained model to initialize classification model weights. \texttt{w/o SSWP} system uses tokens instead of SSWP as text-speech pairs both in the first stage and second stage. \texttt{w/o bi-LSTM} system removes the bi-LSTM network from the best system and relies on one linear projection layer to classify prosodic boundaries.

-Contrastive pretraining, SSWP, and sequence classification were found to be significantly contributing factors, as evidenced by the comparison between the best system and the ablated systems.
+Contrastive pretraining, SSWP, and sequence classification are found to be significantly contributing factors, as evidenced by the comparison between the best system and the ablated systems:

-1) Contrastive pretraining contributes to a 0.08 increase, compared with purely BERT pretraining, and a 0.12 increase, compared with no pretraining, in PW boundary f1 score under medium resource unseen speaker scenario.
+1) Contrastive pretraining contributes to a 0.08 increase, compared with BERT pretraining alone, and a 0.12 increase, compared with no pretraining, in PW boundary f1 score under the medium resource unseen speaker scenario.
 This is due to the richer prosody representation extracted from contrastive pretraining in the first stage, compared with pure BERT or unpretrained representations.
-Under medium resource seen speaker scenario, the effect of contrastive pretraining drops to 0.04 increase in PW boundary f1 score, compared with purely BERT pretraining.
+Under the medium resource seen speaker scenario, the effect of contrastive pretraining drops to a 0.04 increase in PW boundary f1 score, compared with purely BERT pretraining.
 This shows that contrastive pretraining is more effective in unseen speaker scenario due to its generalization capability learned from large pretrained data.

-2) SSWP contributes to a 0.06-0.11 increase in PW boundary f1 score and 0.08-0.11 PPH boundary f1 score under all three scenarios.
+2) SSWP contributes to a 0.06-0.11 increase in PW f1 score and 0.08-0.11 PPH f1 score under all three scenarios.
 SSWP is the only component that achieves significant gains on PPH boundary classification.
 This is because SSWP, as a linguistically motivated design, is a more appropriate text-speech pair for prosody representation and prosody annotation tasks.